puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/deprecation-policy.md

 feature gates may remain operational if the feature gate has no effect on the feature, and if the feature gate causes no errors.

-Features intended to be disabled by users should include a mechanism for disabling the feature in the associated feature gate.
+Features intended to be turned off by users should include a mechanism for turning off the feature in the associated feature gate.

 Versioning for feature gates is different from the previously discussed components,